rahulmore1/kubernetes-deploy-aws/infra/certificate.md

 ### Certificats on the Nodes and the cluster
+We basically are creatin a PKI for our K8 Cluster

 We use cfssl for creating certificats
 You have to first crete config for the ca.